Loading lesson…

 Social psychology research shows that when many people witness a problem, each person is less likely to act — everyone assumes someone else will step in.
 This is called the bystander effect, and it happens just as much online and in group chats as it does in person.
 AI-powered bullying — deepfakes, AI-written harassment, fake screenshots — spreads fast and damages the target before most bystanders even decide what to do.
 The defender who acts first changes the outcome.
 Defending does not mean confronting the bully directly or putting yourself at risk.
 It can be as simple as privately messaging the person being targeted to say 'I see what is happening and I'm with you,' or quietly reporting the content to an adult or platform.
 Documenting evidence (screenshots with timestamps) before it disappears matters too — platforms remove harmful content quickly, and evidence is gone with it.
 Being the cool defender is not about being the hero of the story.
 It is about doing the right thing before the moment passes.
 Future you will respect that choice.

-What is the core idea behind "Be the Friend Who Defends Others From AI Bullying"?
+What is the main idea of "Be the Friend Who Defends Others From AI Bullying"?

-Which best describes the scope of "Be the Friend Who Defends Others From AI Bullying"?
+Which action would help you apply "Be the Friend Who Defends Others From AI Bullying" responsibly?